rubo77/Lalumo/dev/plan.md

   - [x] Migrate no data to copy error messages to $store.strings in app.js
   - [x] Migrate progress reset success messages to $store.strings in app.js
   - [x] Complete systematic JS string migration and verification
-- [ ] Refactor website HTML templates: adjacent lang="en"/"de" blocks for all translatable text
+- [x] Refactor website HTML templates: adjacent lang="en"/"de" blocks for all translatable text (index-template.html complete)
-- [ ] Implement custom language-loader for HTML (filters by lang at build)
+- [x] Implement custom language-loader for HTML (filters by lang at build)
-- [ ] Update webpack config for multi-language builds and correct output structure (integrate into existing main config)
+- [x] Update webpack config for multi-language builds and correct output structure (integrate into existing main config)
-- [ ] Adjust all asset and navigation links to use absolute paths and language-specific routing
+- [x] Adjust all asset and navigation links to use absolute paths and language-specific routing
-- [ ] Add SEO tags (hreflang, canonical, meta) for both languages
+- [x] Add SEO tags (hreflang, canonical, meta) for both languages
 - [ ] Test build: verify / and /de/ output, links, and SEO
+  - [x] Fix icon and asset path errors in HTML templates (relative paths)
+  - [ ] Re-run build and verify output

 ## Current Goal
-Implement multilingual static website build system
+Test build: verify / and /de/ output, links, and SEO